30+ iPhone Settings You Should Change in iOS 26 Right Now

 2. Toggle off Full-Screen Previews.

-Toggle off full screen preview from iphone settings
+Toggle off full screen preview from iPhone settings

 6. Explore New Ringtones